What is a calendar year?

 - Planning labor budgets and hiring strategies

-Because government agencies follow the calendar year for reporting and compliance, your records must be accurate and complete by December 31 each year.
+Because government agencies follow the calendar year for reporting and compliance, you should ensure your records can be accurately reconciled to calendar-year totals, even if your internal systems use different formats.

 Calendar year vs. fiscal year